Alfresco/alfresco-ng2-components/docs/user-guide/aae-extensions.md

     export class CustomEditorsModule {}
     ```

 3. Every custom widget component should be added into the the collections `declarations` and `exports`.
-If you decided to store custom widgets in a separate dedicated module (and optionally as a separate re-distributable library) don't forget to import it into the main application one:
+If you decided to store custom widgets in a separate dedicated module (and optionally as a separate re-distributable library) don't forget to import it into the main application:

     ```ts
     @NgModule({